“Time after time I never see fear coming till it swallows me whole”

 “Maybe when we indulge the things that scare us we stop becoming the innocent victims of fear, and become co-conspirators.”

-I don't think scaring myself silly with horror films is something that I'll tire of as I age - I think it's about as likely as growing bored of love, ecstasy or grief.
-I'll continue on my quest to convert people to the joy of the horror film, even if current horror seems to be 90% torture porn and Blaire Witch found footage rip-offs (go back to Hitchcock, Italian black and whites, The Babadook - BE PROPERLY TERRIFIED).
-Because we may all be scared by different things, but the feeling of fear is something that we share, across cultures and across species.
+I don’t think scaring myself silly with horror films is something that I’ll tire of as I age.
+I think it’s about as likely as growing bored of love, ecstasy or grief.
+I’ll continue on my quest to convert people to the joy of the horror film, even if current horror seems to be 90% torture porn and Blaire Witch found footage rip-offs, because we may all be scared by different things but the feeling of fear is something that we share across cultures and across species.
 It is universal, it is primal, and it makes us feel alive.